annotation/text-fabric/docs/Api/App.md

-# App API
+# Advanced API

 ??? abstract "About"
-    The app-API provides extra functionality of top of the core of TF.
+    The advanced-API provides extra functionality of top of the core of TF.
     The most notable thing is display.
     The functions `plain()` and `pretty()` are able to display nodes using extra information about what those nodes typically represent in a specific corpus.

+    The real power of the advanced API is unleashed when there are well-tuned configuration settings for a corpus, and possibly some supporting application code and CSS styling.

-    The app-API further knows how to download the data, and can be invoked by a simple incantation.
+    Depending on the settings, the advanced-API knows how to download the data, and can be invoked by a simple incantation.

 ## Incantation